 Do you know when a real estate transaction is really done?
 Until the deed is recorded anything can happen, and it’s not just the buyer’s side that can throw a wrench into the deal.

 Just like in scouting, the motto of a real estate transaction is BE PREPARED!
-Here are a few of the biggest places where deals can get hung up - and how to avoid them.
+Here are a few of the biggest places where deals can get hung up — and how to avoid them.
 You can see what to expect to list or buy a home

 Pricing is one of the most important steps in listing your home, just for this reason.
 Every home sells twice, first to the buyer and then to the bank.
 Homes not appraising at the contract value has been a problem since the housing crisis, and will likely continue for years to come.
 Even when there are multiple offers, a third-party appraiser, who is not part of the deal, may not agree with the selling price.